beartype/beartype/README.rst

 That's bad in most use cases.
 The outrageous cost of enforcement harms real-world performance, stability, and usability.

 Thus NRT.
-It's like NFTs – only wonderful rather than mostly awful.
+It's like an NFT – only wonderful rather than not.
 That must be what the "F" stands for.

 How do I type-check...
 ----------------------